 This bowl is loaded with healthy foods!

 Quinoa ~ Quinoa is a high protein, gluten free seed that is used as a grain.
 It’s what makes these quinoa bowls, quinoa bowls!
 However, rice, couscous, or any other grain would work in its place.

-Sweet Potatoes and Apples ~ I love sweet potatoes and apples together.
+Sweet Potatoes and Apples ~ I love sweet potatoes and apples together, like in these delicious Breakfast Stuffed Sweet Potatoes.
 The combo is sweet with a little hint of tart and reminds me all things fall.
 I added some chili powder, smoked paprika, and cinnamon to spice up the natural flavors of the fruit and veggies.

 Butternut squash would work in place of the sweet potatoes if you prefer.

 Tomatoes ~ Grape tomatoes bring a juicy burst of freshness.

 Chickpeas ~ Roasted chickpeas bring a nice crunch to the dish as well as an added protein boost.

 Greens ~ I love adding greens to my bowl meals.
 Even just a small handful brings big nutrient gains.
 I used baby kale here, but any leafy greens would work, like spinach, arugula, or Swiss chard.